Bed Buying Guide

 Your sleeping arrangements are also a crucial factor.
 Whether you're living alone or sharing with a partner, it's essential you're comfortable and have the personal space you need.

-Though, no matter what your sleeping arrangements are, a bigger bed will always give you a better sleep.
+No matter what your sleeping arrangements are, a bigger bed will always give you a better sleep.
 Larger beds offer more space and comfort for you to stretch out and enjoy a great night's sleep.

-Another practicality to think about is if you need extra storage.
+Another practicality to think about is whether you need extra storage.
 Coupling a comfy bed with space to store clothes and spare duvets will be a big help if you don't have room for multiple wardrobes.

 If you want to know more, check out our guide to storage beds.